Embryology: Preformationism and epigenesis

 The competing explanation of embryonic development was epigenesis, originally proposed 2,000 years earlier by Aristotle.
 Much early embryology came from the work of the Italian anatomists Aldrovandi, Aranzio, Leonardo da Vinci, Marcello Malpighi, Gabriele Falloppio, Girolamo Cardano, Emilio Parisano, Fortunio Liceti, Stefano Lorenzini, Spallanzani, Enrico Sertoli, and Mauro Ruscóni.
 According to epigenesis, the form of an animal emerges gradually from a relatively formless egg.
 As microscopy improved during the 19th century, biologists could see that embryos took shape in a series of progressive steps, and epigenesis displaced preformation as the favored explanation among embryologists.

-'CLEVAGE'
+Cleavage

 Cleavage is the very beginning steps of a developing embryo.
 Cleavage refers to the many mitotic divisions that occur after the egg is fertilized by the sperm.
 The ways in which the cells divide is specific to certain types of animals and may have many forms.

 Holoblastic

 Holoblastic cleavage is the complete division of cells.
 Holoblastic cleavage can be radial (see: Radial cleavage), spiral (see: Spiral cleavage), bilateral (see: Bilateral cleavage), or rotational (see: Rotational cleavage).
-In holoblastic cleavage the entire egg will divide and become the embryo, whereas in meroblastic cleavage some cells will become the embryo and others will be the yolk sac.
+In holoblastic cleavage, the entire egg will divide and become the embryo, whereas in meroblastic cleavage, some cells will become the embryo and others will be the yolk sac.